gui-delfino/gui-delfino.github.io/_teaching/2026-spring-fusion-cat.md

 location: "Londrina, Brazil"
 ---

-This corresponds to a set of lectures that covers provides minimal working tools to understand and deal with generalized symmetries from a categorical perspective.
-We intend to cover (but not limited to) topological phases of matter in (2+1)D, topological quantum field theories, generalized symmetries in (1+1)D and lattice models.
+This corresponds to a set of lectures that  provides minimal working tools to understand and deal with generalized symmetries from a categorical perspective.
+We intend to cover (but not limited to) topological phases of matter in (2+1)D, topological quantum field theories, generalized symmetries in (1+1)D and concrete realizations in lattice models.

 Tentative Syllabus
 ======